PHIppMS/Test/README.md

 This Streamlit tool enables **machine learning–based prediction of creep rupture life** for superalloys based on alloy composition, test conditions, and heat treatment parameters.
-Developed as part of research in high-temperature materials and data-driven alloy design.

 ---